 At the Big Timber check station, all statistics were higher than the same weekend in 2013.
 FWP wildlife biologist Justin Paugh checked 104 hunters – up from 95 last year, but well below the long-term average of 142.
 Sportsmen checked 17 white-tailed deer – up from 10 last year – and 30 mule deer – up from 17 in 2013.
 Both deer statistics were well below the long-term average for the Big Timber check station.
 Elk remain a bright spot with nine checked over the weekend – compared to last year’s count and the long term average of six.

 The percentage of hunters with game was 54 percent – up three points from the long-term average and well above last year’s 35 percent rate.

 For the year to date, 617 hunters have stopped at Big Timber compared to an average of 631 for the first four weekends.
 The 40 white-tailed deer checked represent less than half of the average of 88 while the number of mule deer – 102 this year – is well below the average of 127.
 The elk harvest remains strong with 36 checked – 10 better than the average.
 The percentage of hunters with game is 37 percent so far this year – down from a long-term average of 50 percent.

-Montana’s five-week general big-game season runs through the Sunday after Thanksgiving.
-Hunters are reminded that they must stop at any check station they pass while hunting, whether or not they have harvested game.
+Montana’s five-week general big-game season runs through Nov.
+30. Hunters are reminded that they must stop at any check station they pass while hunting, whether or not they have harvested game.
 Check stations primarily are intended for biologists to gather statistical information about animals and hunters.